 He points out that the metallic bottles are good insulation and excellent protection against lightstrike (where wine reacts against ultra-violet and blue light and spoils, and is the reason for Cristal’s famous cellophane wrap).
 And, Besson says, “the bottle should impress, and should demonstrate your success when you put it on the table.”

 As for the multimillionaire entrepreneur Jay-Z, it’s difficult to know how much interest he takes in his Champagne.
-One gets the impression of a hands-off, very distant but influential owner.
+One gets the impression of a hands-off, distant but influential owner.
 “He’s not just interested in Champagne,” Besson said.
 “He’s very informed, very experienced.
 Every time I see him, he makes me discover a new wine.”

 A3 as it’s called is a blend of 100% pinot noir sourced from the best terroirs of Champagne.
 A3 comes from majority 2012 grapes from Montagne de Reims: Bouzy, Verzy, Chigny-les-Roses, Ludes and Rilly-la-Montagne (Cattier keeps very clear lines between Armand de Brignac and its own Cattier brand, which is made from wholly-owned vineyards).